weegreenblobbie/rank_photos/README.rst

 .. code-block:: bash

-    ./rank_photos.py --help
+    ./rank_photos.py -h

     usage: rank_photos.py [-h] [-r N_ROUNDS] [-f FIGSIZE FIGSIZE] photo_dir

     Uses the Elo ranking algorithm to sort your images by rank.
-The program reads the comand line for images to present to you in random order, then you select the better photo.
-After N iteration the resulting rankings are displayed.
+The program globs for .jpg images to present to you in random order, then you select the better photo.
+After n-rounds, the results are reported.

     positional arguments:
       photo_dir             The photo directory to scan for .jpg images